Sanaa: North Yemen period

-The new government's modernization projects changed the face of Sanaa: the new Tahrir Square was built on what had formerly been the former imam's palace grounds, and new buildings were constructed on the north and northwest of the city.
+The new government's modernisation projects changed the face of Sanaa: the new Tahrir Square was built on what had formerly been the former imam's palace grounds, and new buildings were constructed on the north and northwest of the city.
 This was accompanied by the destruction of several of the old city's gates, as well as sections of the wall around it.

 After the end of the civil war in 1970, Sanaa began to expand outward.
 This was a period of prosperity in Yemen, partly due to the massive migration of Yemeni workers to the Gulf states and their subsequent sending of money back home.
 At first, most of the new development was concentrated around central areas like al-Tahrir, the modern centre; Bi'r al-Azab, the Ottoman quarter; and Bab al-Yaman, the old southern gate.
 However, this soon shifted to the city's outskirts, where an influx of immigrants from the countryside established new neighbourhoods.
 Two areas in particular experienced major growth during this period: first, the area along Taizz Road in the south, and second, a broader area on the west side of the city, between Bi'r al-Azab and the new avenue called Sittin.
 A new ring road, built in the 1970s on the recommendation of the United Nations Development Programme, encouraged land speculation and further contributed to the rapid expansion of Sanaa.

-Sanaa's new areas were physically different than the quarters of the old city.
+Sanaa's new areas were physically different from the quarters of the old city.
 Many of the Yemenis who had migrated to the Gulf states had worked in construction, where they had become well-acquainted with Western and Egyptian techniques.
 When they returned to Yemen, they brought those techniques with them.
-New construction consisted of concrete and concrete block houses, with multi-lite windows and plaster decorations, laid out in a grid pattern.
+New construction consisted of concrete and concrete block houses with multi-lite windows and plaster decorations, laid out in a grid pattern.
 Their amenities, including independence from extended families and the possibility of owning a car, attracted many families from the old city, and they moved to the new districts in growing numbers.
-Meanwhile, the old city, with its unpaved streets, poor drainage, lack of water and sewer systems, and litter (from use of manufactured products, which was becoming increasingly common), was becoming increasingly unattractive to residents.
+Meanwhile, the old city, with its unpaved streets, poor drainage, lack of water and sewer systems, and litter (from the use of manufactured products, which was becoming increasingly common), was becoming increasingly unattractive to residents.
 Disaster struck in the late 1970s — water pipes were laid to bring water into the old city, but there was no way to pipe it out, resulting in huge amounts of groundwater building up in the old city.
-This destabilized building foundations and led to many houses collapsing.
+This destabilised building foundations and led to many houses collapsing.